Cruise (autonomous vehicle): Cruise RP-1

-The first product offered by Cruise was the RP-1, announced in June 2014 as a kit to be available in 2015.
-The RP-1 was priced at US$10,000, including installation, and was intended to be retrofitted to 2012 and newer Audi A4 and S4.
-The RP-1 package included a roof-mounted "sensor pod" with cameras, radar, GPS, inertial sensors, and on-board computer linked to steering, throttle, and brake actuators.
+The first product offered by Cruise, before acquisition by GM, was the RP-1, announced in June 2014 as a kit to be available in 2015.
+The RP-1 was priced at US$10,000, including installation, and was intended to be retrofitted to 2012 and newer Audi A4 and S4 cars.
+The RP-1 package included a roof-mounted "sensor pod" with cameras, radar, GPS, inertial sensors, and an on-board computer linked to steering, throttle, and brake actuators.
 Once activated on a limited-access highway, the RP-1 would maintain speed and following distance and keep the car within its lane.
 Pre-orders were limited to 50 units via a US$1,000 reservation/deposit fee.
-However, Cruise shifted its strategy in 2015 to focus on the creation of a fully autonomous vehicle platform rather than a retrofit kit and never released the RP-1.
+However, Cruise shifted its strategy in 2015 to focus on the creation of a fully autonomous vehicle platform rather than a retrofit kit, and never released the RP-1.

 Cruise initially purchased Nissan Leaf battery-electric vehicles to test automated driving systems, but these were not tested after December 2016.

 Cruise AV

 The Cruise AV is a Chevy Bolt-based autonomous vehicle; the first generation (G1) were modified by Cruise in San Francisco while the subsequent second and third generations (G2 and G3) are manufactured at the Orion Township assembly plant in Michigan.
 The Cruise AVs feature "drive control algorithms and artificial intelligence created by Cruise."
 The Cruise AV uses Lidar, radar, and camera sensors; according to Cruise, 40% of its hardware is unique to self-driving.

 In 2016, Cruise was conducting testing with a fleet of approximately 30 self-driving G1 Cruise AVs.
 By June 2017, GM and Cruise had produced an estimated 180 G1 and G2 Cruise AV self-driving vehicles after GM announced the mass production of 130 new G2 Cruise AVs.

 In 2017, Cruise was conducting testing on public roads with Cruise AVs in San Francisco, Scottsdale, Arizona, and the metropolitan Detroit area.
 In early 2017, Cruise released a series of videos showing its self-driving vehicles navigating the streets of San Francisco.
 In an interview with Fortune in July 2017, Vogt described the videos as "the most technically advanced demonstrations of self-driving cars that have ever been put out there in public."

 Also in July 2017, Cruise announced "Cruise Anywhere," a program for San Francisco-based employees to use self-driving cars as a rideshare service.

+In October 2020, the California Department of Motor Vehicles granted a permit to Cruise for testing fully driverless vehicles.
+Cruise began testing Cruise AVs without a human safety driver present on the streets of San Francisco in December 2020.
 In September 2021, Honda started testing program toward launch of Level 4 mobility service Business in Japan, using the G3 Cruise AV.